Stark County, Illinois

-Stark County is in Illinois.
-According to the 2010 census, it had a population of 5,994.
+Stark County is a county in Illinois, United States.
+According to the 2020 census, it had a population of 5,400.
 Its county seat is Toulon.

-Stark County is part of the Peoria, IL Metropolitan Statistical Area.
+Stark County is part of the Peoria, Illinois, metropolitan area.

 History

 Stark County was formed in 1839 out of Knox and Putnam counties.
-It was named for General Colonel John Stark (August 28, 1728 – May 8, 1822), who served in the American Continental Army during the American Revolutionary War.
-He became widely known as the "Hero of Bennington" for his exemplary service at the Battle of Bennington in 1777.
+It was named for General Colonel John Stark, who served in the American Continental Army during the American Revolutionary War.
+He became known as the "Hero of Bennington" for his exemplary service at the Battle of Bennington in 1777.